Croquet England Logo

 10. Counting the Votes

-10.1 The Returning Officer shall examine the ballot papers returned to him or her and shall count them in order to determine the total number of votes cast.
+10.1 The Returning Officer shall examine the electronic votes and the ballot papers returned to him or her and shall count them in order to determine the total number of votes cast.

-10.2 The Returning Officer shall then identify and set aside any invalid ballot papers; count them and subtract the number of them from the total number of votes cast to get the total valid vote.
+10.2 The Returning Officer shall then identify and set aside any invalid electronic votes and ballot papers; count them and subtract the number of them from the total number of votes cast to get the total valid vote.

-10.3 The Returning Officer shall examine the valid ballot papers and shall sort them into parcels according to the first preference recorded for each candidate and record the total number of first preference votes recorded for each candidate.
+10.3 The Returning Officer shall examine the valid electronic votes and ballot papers and shall sort them into parcels according to the first preference recorded for each candidate and record the total number of first preference votes recorded for each candidate.

 10.4 The Returning Officer shall then calculate the quota by dividing the total valid vote by one more than the number of places to be filled.